sayan-mitra-9800/al-folio/_pages/about.md

 I am interested in a lot of things - math, science, AI (obviously), politics, sociology, anthropology, philosophy, etc.

-One of my keen interests is trying to understand how the human brain works (Yes, my background in electronics makes me appreciate harware, especially ones that run on coffee!).
+One of my keen interests is trying to understand how the human brain works (Yes, my background in electronics makes me appreciate hardware, especially ones that run on coffee!).
 Although I am critical of the way modern AI-research is conducted, I believe it provides a framework to understand the macroscopic behaviour of the brain and intelligence.

 This website is mainly intended to be a blog as I dabble though tech, ai, and other things that will put her to sleep.